Loricanal/fakeradar/README.md

 Click the link below to watch the demo video and see the Fake Radar game in action:

 [Fake Radar Demo](https://youtu.be/9ynhnMaX0Fg)

-*Click on the link above to watch the full demo.*